JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/README.md

 * [Core Tools](guides/tool-chain-installation.md#core-tools-installation)

-In addition to the required tools and frameworks, there are a number of major framwwork components the `JTSDK Tools Environment` will be supporting:
+In addition to the required tools and frameworks, there are a number of major framewwork components the `JTSDK Tools Environment` will be supporting:

 * [Anaconda Python](guides/install-anaconda-python.md)
 * [Java](guides/install-java.md)